The success of the “Call of Cthulhu” role-playing game likely

 controlling a string of adjacent cities from coast to coast, controlling the greatest number of

-City Points, or being the last surviving player, depending upon the scenario.
-(Purchase from
+City Points, or being the last surviving player.

 - Dark Cults (Dark House, 1983)

-- A card game for two players who play the roles of Life and Death.
+- A card game for two players who take on the roles of Life and Death.
 One attempts to keep the

 protagonist alive while the other tries to kill him off, but this is more a story-telling

-“Eymoth”) are enough to make this game worth purchasing.
+“Eymoth” (the game’s designer, Kenneth Rahman) are enough to make this game

 - A Lovecraftian re-theme of the public domain party game commonly known as Mafia or